-Here are 12 of the best B-sides in the history of metal’s most divisive genre…
+Here, then, are 12 of the most underrated tracks in the history of metal’s most divisive genre…

 Korn – Let’s Get This Party Started

 1999’s Issues was a crucial release for Korn, following up the mega-popular Follow The Leader and featuring singles like Falling Away From Me, Somebody Someone, and Make Me Bad.
-But the unsung gem on the record might be Let’s Get This Party Started, a hard-hitting blast placed all the way at Track 13.
-Though a little more structurally straightforward than some of the album’s other songs, the track still has everything Korn fans want, and has an singalong quality that feels absent in their more psychological numbers.
+But the unsung gem on the record might be Let’s Get This Party Started, a hard-hitting blast placed all the way at track 13.
+Though a little more structurally straightforward than some of the album’s other songs, it still has everything Korn fans want, with a sing-along quality that feels absent in their more psychological numbers.
 A shame it never saw major airplay.